Saturday, July 20, 2024

 Finite automata

-In practice, some states could be labeled as admissible, in which case the machine unlocks the door, and the set of lists $\alpha\in A^*$ such that $\Phi(\alpha)$ is admissible is then called the language of the automaton.
+In practice, some states could be labeled as admissible, in which case the machine unlocks the door, and the set of lists αA\alpha\in A^* such that Φ(α)\Phi(\alpha) is admissible is then called the language of the automaton.

 The basic question of automata theory is to describe the (so-called “regular”) languages recognizable by some automaton, more generally the automatic functions.
 It appears that they are of a very restricted nature: due to the elementary nature of finite automata, they are much more restricted than the kind of languages that would be recognizable by a program in the programming language of your choice.
 The reason is that they have a fixed memory while “theoretical” computers, as modelled by Turing machines for example, have a potentially infinite memory, that is, as large as the computation may require.